Are you an adviser? Go to Unbiased Pro

 You can request a CETV once every 12 months at most, and the figure you’re offered will stay the same for this period.
 Once you ask for your CETV, your provider must give you it within three months.

-If your CETV is over £30,000 and you are thinking of transferring the pension, then it’s compulsory to take financial advice.
+If your CETV is over £30,000 and you are thinking of transferring your pension, it’s compulsory to take financial advice.
+Some schemes strongly recommend or even insist on financial advice for valuations below this threshold, too.

 Should I transfer my final salary pension scheme?